 Croatia Adventure: Learning To Rock Climb In Split

-This post contains affiliate links to trusted partners.
-If you purchase through these links, I earn a commission at no extra cost to you.
-Thank you!
+This post contains affiliate links, including Amazon affiliate links.
+If you purchase through these links, I may earn a commission at no extra cost to you.
+As an Amazon Associate, I earn from qualifying purchases.
+Thank you for your support!

-I don’t even notice at first.
-One minute I’m chatting animatedly with my Croactive Holidays climbing guides, Kristian and Pacho, the next I hear a loud thud and feel my teeth smash together.
+I donโt even notice at first.
+One minute Iโm chatting animatedly with my Croactive Holidays climbing guides, Kristian and Pacho, the next I hear a loud thud and feel my teeth smash together.

-I’m confused.
+Iโm confused.
 Did something just happen?

 Suddenly, I feel a warm liquid begin to drizzle down my face, into my eye.
 Instinctively I wipe it away, and notice my hand is now covered in dark red blood.
 Which is also now all over my shoes, shirt, sunglasses and camera.